intersystems/iknow/README.md

 python test.py
 ```

-:warning: Do not execute this test script from the `<repo_root>/modules/iknowpy` working directory.
-Due to how Python resolves package names, importing `iknowpy` with this working directory will cause Python to load the source folder `<repo_root>/modules/iknowpy/iknowpy` instead of the installed package.
+:warning: If you are testing `iknowpy` via the Python interactive console, do not do so in the `<repo_root>/modules/iknowpy` working directory.
+Because of how Python resolves module names, importing `iknowpy` will cause Python to try importing the source package `<repo_root>/modules/iknowpy/iknowpy` instead of the installed package, resulting in an import error.

 # Contributing to iKnow